unswdb/NovaGraph-v2/src/features/visualizer/inputs/README.md

 ## Conclusion

-By following this guide, you can create new input components that integrate seamlessly into NovaGraph's visualizer.
+With this guide, you can create new input components that integrate seamlessly into NovaGraph's visualizer.
 Ensure proper registration and documentation for each input component to maintain consistency and clarity across the codebase.